Jbudnick/Covid-19-Forecasting/README.md

 <img src="images/GoogleData.png" width="1000">
 <p>

+World Population Review
+I obtained state population density from the world population review and implemented it into my dataframe in order to create subsets states similar in population density.

 # Exploratory Data Analysis
-Although there has been news about a shortage of tests being available for the virus in the USA, the data show a very heavy correlation between deaths and cases for New York, so I decided to focus on new cases instead of deaths, as there is earlier and more data available for cases.
+Although there has been news about a shortage of tests being available for the virus in the USA, the data show a very heavy correlation between deaths and cases for every state that I looked at, so I decided to focus on new cases instead of deaths, as there is data earlier and a greater amount of data available for cases.
 <p>
 <img src="images/DeathVsCases.png" width="600">
 <p>

-I was originally going to do a subset of states, but in the interest of time had to specialize in only one.
+My preliminary analysis was focused on the state of New York.
 I sorted the data available by the maximum number of daily cases and plotted them.
-I chose New York because New York was the first to have new cases in the US, and one of the few to have shown a strong negative trend over time at some point in the data.
+I chose New York because this state was the first to have new cases in the US, and one of the few to have shown a strong negative trend over time at some point in the data.

 <p>
 <img src="images/Top5States.png">
 <p>

 When I plotted the data, I noticed that there are numerous spikes in the data whereas the predicted trend should be based on the moving average.
-Considering this dataset covers a considerable amount of time and data before the outbreak, I decided not to use any training data below the threshold of 100 new daily cases per 1 million population.
+Considering this dataset covers a considerable amount of time and data before the outbreak, I needed to made sure not to use any training data below a certain threshold of new daily cases per 1 million population for each subset of states.
 This is because this data features no new cases and no changes in social distancing.
 Using the data below the threshold could mislead the model.
 <p>
 <img src="images/NY_New_100.png">
 <p>